openESG-gmbh/documentation/docs/index.md

 ## Report Templates

 Report templates define the structure of reports and associated data.
-Template details are available at the `/sections` path.
+Templates details are available at the `/sections` actions, and not returned with the main resource .

 Reports are created based on one of the predefined templates.
 Available templates may vary based on organization, they are specific to the currently authorized organization.

 ```python
 # Get existing report templates